-(1 credit) This course is a continuation of RAD 222.
-It is designed to utilize a structured series of mock registry exams administered over the course of 3 semesters to assist the student in preparing for the real exam to be taken after graduation.
+(1 credit) This course is designed to utilize a structured series of mock registry exams administered over the course of 3 semesters (along with RAD 212 and 222) to assist the student in maintaining knowledge gained and to help them prepare for the ARRT examination to be taken after graduation.
 This series of tests asks questions in a fashion similar to that of the actual registry exam.
-The student is able to locate areas of study that need improvement.
 Prerequisite: All technical courses.